lkalabric/bioinfo/README.md

 $ source ~/.bashrc

 To test if everything is working so far, let´s do this:
-$ git_scripts.sh bioinfo                                             # This command also changes all script files modes to executable
+$ git_scripts.sh bioinfo                                             # This command pull all files from bioinfo repo, copy all *.sh files to the script/ diretory and changes their mode to executable

-Programming languages and package repositories
+Most used packages from different repository
 - Perl (CPAN)
 - Python3
 $ sudo apt-get install python3